switowski/portfolio/src/drafts/string-formatting/index.md

 "Hello Witowski Sebastian"
 ```

 Similarly to the old style, you could also pass the conversion types or some additional flags.
-For example, if you wanted to convert argument to an integer and pad it to four digits, you could write it like that:
+For example, if you wanted to print an integer and pad it to four digits, you could write it like this:

 ```python
 >>> "The answer is: {answer:04d}".format(answer=42)
 "The answer is: 0042"
 ```

-The new style of formatting is much more robust, but it's a bit more verbose.
+The new style of formatting is much more robust, but it's also a bit more verbose.
 Even for the simplest situation, you always have to write the ".format".
-And why do we have to append what we want to print at the very end of a string?
-Why can we just put this variable or an expression exactly where it belongs in a string?
+And why do we have to repeat ourselves by typing "answer" twice in the above example?
+Why can we just put this variable or an expression exactly where it belongs in a string and let Python figure out the rest?

-So, similarly to what exist in other programming languages, the f-strings or the *"literal string interpolation"* was introduced in Python 3.6.
+So, similarly to what exists in other programming languages, the f-strings or the *"literal string interpolation"* was introduced in Python 3.6.

 ## f-strings (literal string interpolation)

 The latest way of formatting strings in Python is the most convenient to use.
-Just prefix a string with a letter 'f' (thus the name "f-strings") and whatever code you put inside curly braces, gets evaluated.
-It can be a variable or any kind of a Python expression:
+Just prefix a string with a letter 'f' (thus the name "f-strings") and whatever code you put inside the curly braces, gets evaluated.
+It can be a variable or any kind of Python expression:

 ```python
 name = Sebastian